 Just outside of Johnson City, on the way back to Austin, is one of the largest parks in Central Texas—Pedernales Falls State Park.
 With more than 5,000 acres, Pedernales includes 20 miles of trails, scenic views and camping areas.
 The park is great for families and offers hiking trails with different levels of difficulty.

-Learn more this day trip destination from the Johnson City Chamber of Commerce or by stopping by their Visitor Center, 100 E. Main St.
+Learn more about this day trip destination from the Johnson City Chamber of Commerce or by stopping by their Visitor Center, 100 E. Main St. Looking for other day trips?
+Check out our Hill Country guide for more inspiration.